Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 ## Install carto and build the Mapnik xml stylesheet

+Notice that the *carto* feature able to natively process *project.mml* in YAML format (currently adopted for openstreetmap-carto) is recent.

+Install node-carto:

     sudo apt-get install -y node-carto

+Ensure that the latest *carto* version is installed (at least version >= 0.16.0, using YAML):

+    carto -v
+    carto 0.16.3 (Carto map stylesheet compiler)

+Test *carto* and produce *style.xml* from the *openstreetmap-carto* style:

     cd ~/src
     cd openstreetmap-carto
     carto -a "3.0.0" project.mml > style.xml

-Notice that the *carto* feature able to natively process *project.mml* in YAML format (currently adopted for openstreetmap-carto) is recent.
-Ensure for this that the lastest *carto* version is installed.
 The option `-a "3.0.0"` is needed when using Mapnik 3 functions [^2].

 {% include_relative _includes/configuration-variables.md os='Ubuntu' %}